Fault Tolerance

 Minimal Impact On Hardware Platform

-Simply designed hardware platform, applications for VATIC-9500 series can be easily upgraded or customized with minimal impact on the current hardware platform.
+Simply designed hardware platform, applications for VATIC-9500 series can be easily upgraded or customized with

 In most cases, replacement of hardware components is not needed in changing operating system, any change of controlled devices, and application upgrade for additional functionality which are inevitable in the course of longterm operation.